-To evaluate the performance of the proposed method compared to the baseline methods under varying signal strengths, we fix $p=10$ and vary the noise distribution $D = \mathcal{N}(0, \sigma^2_G)$ for $\sigma_G \in \{1,2,5,10\}$ and employ our proposed method with the randomization sd parameter $\tau_P=\tau = c*\sigma_G$ for $c = 1$, i.e., RRT(1).
-We compare the empirical performance on the same simulated dataset over 500 simulations of our proposal with that of the Tree-values method and the UV method described in Section \ref{sec:intro}.
+\textbf{Results under varying Gaussian noise scales}. \ To evaluate the performance of the proposed method compared to the baseline methods under varying signal strengths, we fix $p=10$ and vary the noise distribution $D = \mathcal{N}(0, \sigma^2_G)$ for $\sigma_G \in \{1,2,5,10\}$ and employ our proposed method with the randomization sd parameter $\tau_P=\tau = c*\sigma_G$ for $c = 1$, i.e., RRT(1).
+We compare the empirical performance on the same simulated dataset over 500 simulations of our proposal with that of the Tree-Values method and the UV method described in Section \ref{sec:intro}.
 The resulting coverage rates, average confidence interval lengths, and test MSE are presented in Figure \ref{fig:vary_signal_G}.

-While all three methods approximately achieve the targeted coverage rate of 90\%, the proposed method produces confidence intervals that are shorter than Tree-values intervals by orders of magnitude.
-Additionally, our intervals are generally shorter than UV intervals across all settings, except in the case of the signal setting with the highest noise.
-Since there is almost no residual information in the data used for selection that could have been utilized for inference, our intervals are only comparable to the UV intervals in this setting.
+While all three methods approximately achieve the targeted coverage rate of 90\%, the RRT method produces confidence intervals that are shorter than Tree-Values intervals by orders of magnitude.
+Additionally, our intervals are generally shorter than UV intervals across all settings, except in the case of the signal setting with the highest noise, i.e., $\sigma_G =10$.
+Since there is almost no residual information in the data used for selection that could have been utilized for inference, our intervals are slightly longer than the UV intervals in this setting.
 Furthermore, the proposed method results in favorable test MSE performance compared to the two baseline methods.
 See Appendix~\ref{app:addsims} for an additional comparison that demonstrates these conclusions are similar under misspecification of the error distribution.